• Skip to primary navigation

 Ingredients for cheesy courgette fritters.

-Courgettes – depending on where in the world you live you may know these by other names.
+Courgettes - depending on the country in which you live, you may know these by other names.
 In the US they are known as zucchini, and my South African readers will know them as baby marrows.
 The larger the courgette, the more water it will contain, so try and get small or medium-sized courgettes for this recipe.
-The courgette should be coarsely grated and then pressed with a piece of paper towel to remove any excess moisture.
+The courgette should be coarsely grated and then pressed with a paper towel to remove the excess moisture.

 Some people like to sprinkle salt onto the grated courgette and leave it to stand for half an hour so that the salt can draw any excess moisture out.
 I don’t find this necessary.